Glenda J Ashleigh

 Wedding Bomboniere Through History

 Traditionally, everyone in the community shares in the good luck associated with weddings and in spreading the love.
+Over time, the ritual of giving wedding bomboniere became part of wedding celebrations.

 In 16th century France, only the wealthy classes gave wedding bomboniere to wedding guests.
 Small boxes to hold bonbons or other confectionery were popular bomboniere.
 These boxes were often decorated with gold and precious stones.
 Not only was this bomboniere valuable keepsakes, they were also handed down from one generation to another in families as heirlooms.